Updated April 16, 2023

 4. Non-responsive or over-reactive pages

 Having a presence in the Social media marketing platform.
 I am only at the beginning of the whole process.
 How you create posts and images, share links, and comment on relevant issues is very important.
-It could be related to a product or service inquiry; it could be about a faulty or defective product or an inquiry regarding an up-gradation.
+It could be related to a product or service inquiry, a faulty product, or an up-gradation investigation.
 If the platform does not provide quick responses or replies to such queries, visitors or customers may be put off and lack trust in the social media process of the business.

 The resulting compilation of structured or unstructured data is often called Big Data.
-A firm can obtain meaningful insights based on big data, which can be useful for designing new products, improving existing products, and devising new strategies in business and marketing.
+A firm can obtain meaningful insights based on big data, which can help design new products, improve existing products, and develop new business and marketing strategies.

 5. Improper use of the medium